 - Ability to reschedule exams in cases of hypo/hyperglycemia

 - Changes to classroom attendance policies to accommodate the potential for sudden hypo/hyperglycemia or diabetes-related illnesses

 Find more information on your rights as a college student with T1D HERE.

 Your Medical Care Checklist

 - FERPA (The Family Educational Rights and Privacy Act) gives parents certain rights with respect to their children’s education and medical records.
 These rights transfer to the student when he or she reaches the age of 18.
 If you want your parents to assist in any way with your medical care while you are at college, be sure to authorize access during the enrollment process.

-- Check in with your campus Student Health Services to see what health care options are available.
-Arrange to have your most recent T1D information from your endocrinologist on file.
+- Check in with your campus Student Health Services to see what healthcare options are available.
+Arrange to have the most recent T1D information from your endocrinologist on file.

 - Contact an endocrinologist/diabetes team in your new location, if necessary.

 - Find a local pharmacy and/or arrange for mail-order prescription refills.